GremlinAviation/GremlinScripts/docs/evac.md

 - Automatic spawn of evacuees
 - Loading and unloading via in-game menus
 - Manual overrides via config and function calls
+- Automatic loss for any side that loses too many evacuees
 - More coming soon!